 Start and endpoint: Path between Hartington Farm Shop & Cafe and Hartington Public Toilets

 Hartington is a small village located towards the southern tip of the Peak District National Park.
-It can be easily reached by car and is just a 20-minute drive from the towns of Buxton, Leek, Ashbourne and Bakewell.
-Hartington is situated on the outer limits of Derbyshire county, with neighbouring Staffordshire just a few hundred metres to its west across the River Dove.
+It can be easily reached by car.
+As it’s just a 20-minute drive from the towns of Buxton, Leek, Ashbourne and Bakewell.

-Nearby natural landmarks include Pilsbury Castle, Lathkill Dale, Dovedale and Dovestones, and Thor’s Cave in the Manifold Valley.
+Nearby natural landmarks include Pilsbury Castle, Lathkill Dale, Dovedale, Dovestones, and Thor’s Cave in the Manifold Valley.
 Days out to all of these attractions can be combined with a trip to Hartington to see and experience the best the Derbyshire Dales has to offer.